alb42/wrp/README.md

 # WRP - Web Rendering Proxy
 ## AmiFox Server Version

 A browser-in-browser "proxy" server that allows to use historical / vintage web browsers on the modern web.
-It works by rendering a web page in to a GIF or PNG image with clickable imagemap.
+It works by rendering a web page in to a GIF, JPG, PNG or even ILBM IFF image with clickable imagemap.

 ![AmiFox with OpenStreetmap](wrp.png)